oslabs-beta/venus/README.md

 ## Contributing

-Development of Chronos is open source on GitHub through the tech accelerator umbrella OS Labs, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving Chronos.
+Development of Venus is open source on GitHub through the tech accelerator umbrella OS Labs, and we are grateful to the community for contributing bugfixes and improvements.
+Read below to learn how you can take part in improving Venus.